 How do you make a fire worse?
 You pour gasoline on it, and that’s what teams are doing with bigger and bigger contracts.
 The competition in the NBA is already at an all-time low.
 Centralizing the talent on two or three teams is going to freeze the league in this position.

 Super teams aren’t the problem, maintaining them is.
 In other words, it’s a money issue.
 There’s too much of it.
 Guys are playing more for their salaries than they are trying to be the best.
 Some still argue that higher salaries give players added motivation, but come on really?
-Ever hear of the Law of Diminishing Returns?
-If you keep spending money to make more money at some point your costs will outweigh your profit.
-(Yeah, I took Econ 101 in college, nbd.)
+Ever hear of the Law of Diminishing Returns? (little Econ 101 jargon for ya) If you keep spending money to make money, at some point your costs will outweigh your profit.
 NBA players are prima donnas.
-There is less of an incentive to play hard when players are being paid more for their talent and potential value than their product.
+There is less of an incentive to play hard when players are being paid more for their talent and potential value than their actual product.

 Is there a solution for these inherent problems… sure, but I’m perfectly content ranting about them than outlining a 10 year plan to fix the NBA.
-So start gearing up for next season’s rerun of the of the 2015, ’16, and ’17 seasons.
+So start gearing up for next season’s rerun of the last 3 seasons.
 Should be a blast.